eyob--/j2swift/README.md

 ## When It Crashes

 If there is no Swift equivalent of an important section of code, the program will tell the user so in stderr and exit with a status of 1.
-These are the list of things which will cause a crash:
+This is the list of things which will cause a crash:
 * Non-translatable modifiers
 	* abstract
 	* strictfp